( ⇪ Classes )

 A psithief’s class skills (and the key ability for each skill) are Appraise (Int), Bluff (Cha), Concentration (Con), Craft (Int), Decipher Script (Int), Disable Device (Int), Escape Artist (Dex), Gather Information (Cha), Hide (Dex), Jump (Str), Knowledge (local) (Int), Knowledge (psionics) (Int), Listen (Wis), Move Silently (Dex), Open Lock (Dex), Psicraft (Int), Search (Int), Speak Language (n/a), Spot (Wis), Swim (Str), Tumble (Dex), and Use Psionic Device (Cha).

-Skill Points at Each Level: 6 + Int modifier ( 8 + Int modifier in this setting).
+Skill Points at Each Level: 8 + Int modifier (includes the normal increase)

 |Table: The Psithief|